Skip to Content

 • Thyme (especially Lemon Thyme)

 If you want to make the most of these plants’ mosquito-repelling properties, you’ll want to release their oils rather than stand close to them.
 To do so, crush their leaves and petals and apply the forthcoming oils to your skin.
-You will want to reapply every 30 minutes to keep maximum protection from mosquitoes.
+You will want to reapply every 30 minutes to protect yourself from mosquitoes.

 What Bugs Do Snake Plants Attract?